The best recipe in the world.

 She is my assistant for this website and flyermall.com.

 She is from the Philippines and she has never fed a raccoon before.

 Wondered whether the raccoon preferred the sardines mild or hot.

 Sarah Dragon is also a volunteer in my efforts in conjunction with, Belle Ganzon.

-Not long after, in a couple days, we have a raccoon as a prisoner.
+Not long after, in a couple of days, we have a raccoon as a prisoner.

 I recognize this raccoon because he had the same eye patches, the same nails, the same teeth as its great, great, grandfather.

-Me and him we were looking for food in garbage containers in the Toronto City Hall area.
+I and he were looking for food in garbage containers in the Toronto City Hall area.